Gallicchio-Lab/AToM-OpenMM/README.md

 Installation & Usage
 --------------------

-It is recommended that the installation is performed in a personal python environment (`miniforge`, `miniconda`, `conda`, or similar).
-AToM-OpenMM requires the `openmm`, `configobj` and `numpy` python modules.
+It is recommended that the installation is performed in a personal Python environment (`miniforge`, `miniconda`, `conda`, or similar).
+AToM-OpenMM requires the `openmm` and other Python modules.

 This version of AToM-OpenMM requires OpenMM 8.4.0 or later.
 This conda command installs the necessary requirements:
 ```
-mamba create -n atm8.4.0 -c conda-forge 'openmm>=8.4' ambertools openmmforcefields configobj setproctitle r-base espaloma
+mamba create -n atm8.5.0 -c conda-forge 'openmm>=8.4' ambertools openmmforcefields configobj setproctitle r-base espaloma
-mamba activate atm8.4.0
+mamba activate atm8.5.0
 ```
 `setproctitle` above is optional but useful to track the names of the processes started by AToM-OpenMM.
-The `ambertools`, `openmmforcefields`, and `espaloma` packages are not actual dependencies; they are used to setup the molecular systems. `openmmforcefields`, in particular, is used to assign force field parameters using OpenFF, GAFF, or `espaloma`. [`espaloma`](https://github.com/choderalab/espaloma) is a machine-learning system by the Chodera lab to assign force field parameters.  `r-base` with the `UWHAM R package` (see below) is required for free energy estimation.
+The `ambertools`, `openmmforcefields`, and `espaloma` packages are not actual dependencies; they are used to prepare the molecular systems. `openmmforcefields`, in particular, is used to assign force field parameters using OpenFF, GAFF, or `espaloma`. [`espaloma`](https://github.com/choderalab/espaloma) is a machine-learning system by the Chodera lab to assign force field parameters.
+The `r-base` dependency with the `UWHAM R package` (see below) is required for free energy estimation in legacy workflows and will be removed in later versions.
 See [examples](examples/) for examples and tutorials.

 Finally, install AToM-OpenMM: